 Recovery from Motorcycle Accidents

 Because motorcycles do not offer the physical protection that cars do, motorcycle riders are much more susceptible to catastrophic injuries, such as traumatic brain injuries (TBI), broken limbs, road rash, spinal cord injuries, and even wrongful death.
 You can also view our TBI Resource Guide for advice on dealing with the pain of living with a brain injury.

 Each year, thousands of bikers are seriously injured or killed in motorcycle accidents, but they and their families do not receive the personal injury compensation to which they are entitled.
 Insurance companies often initially offer collision victims small settlements.
 This can leave motorcycle crash victims without the resources they need to pay for medical bills, rehabilitation, bike repairs, and other expenses.
-A motorcycle accident attorney will offer you a free consultation, so you have nothing to lose by calling one now.
+A motorcycle accident lawyer will offer you a free consultation, so you have nothing to lose by calling one now.

-Our Indianapolis accident lawyers can determine the true value of your case and the amount to which you are entitled.
+Our Carmel motorcycle accident lawyers can determine the true value of your case and the amount to which you are entitled.
 We have obtained million-dollar verdicts and settlements on behalf of our clients.
 Victims who try to handle their own legal affairs after a serious motorcycle accident are often left bearing the majority of the expenses from an accident that was not their fault.

 - Familiarize yourself with the information in the owner’s manual